410 South Main Street,

 From 1961 until it was closed in 1987, the Elco Theatre was run by William Miller and his family.

-In 1990, the theater was purchased from the Miller family by a non-profit group called Premier Arts with the intention of restoring the Elco Theatre for use as a performing arts venue.
+In 1990, the theatre was purchased from the Miller family by a non-profit group called Premier Arts with the intention of restoring the Elco Theatre for use as a performing arts venue.

 Further renovation was begun in 2010, with completion expected in 2011.
 The theatre has now reverted back to its original Lerner Theatre name.